FuZZingB/Unstable_Twins/unstable twin.md

-### Unstable machine from tryhackme and its a great and undertaking room. so let's begain.....
+### Unstable machine from tryhackme and it's a great and undertaking room. so let's begin.....

 # Namp Scan.
 ![Nmap Result](https://user-images.githubusercontent.com/45504631/132653954-a34c70da-2d42-4fa4-a51d-da0b3ab2a40f.png)

-We can clearly see there is nothing much more for explore and see what going on. there is simple web page runnging on port 80.
-And ssh on port 22 which one is by defualt.
+We can see there is nothing much more to explore and see what going on. there is a simple web page running on port 80.
+And ssh on port 22 which one is by default.

 ### In Enumeration there is one key to look into web directory so let's start..
 ![Directory Scan.png](https://user-images.githubusercontent.com/45504631/132654224-a0d33b26-71de-42ac-98eb-8da07a7105ed.png)
- web can clearly see there is just one directory in /info but we goes to that we can see there is just one message.
+ web can see there is just one directory in /info but we go to that we can see there is just one message.

-It means there is game play off APIs we need to just this request into burp so we can get a more information about what's actually going on request.
+It means there is a game play-off APIs we need to justify this request into burp so we can get a piece of more information about what's going on request.

 ### Interpect request throw burp..